 As such, it is "free from all elaboration", and free from the elaborations of adventitious phenomena.
-So it is like a flawless crystal sphere, and truly "its very being is such that it never explores objects of the senses".
+So it is like a flawless crystal sphere, and truly"its very being is such that it never explores objects of the senses ".

 On the plus side,

-Overall however, IMO, the balance of factors involving Shukra does not justify the cookbook recommendation to always wear the ratna of the bhukti-pati during its bhukti.
+Overall however, IMO, the balance of factors involving Shukra does not justify The cookbook recommendation to always wear the ratna of the bhukti-pati during its bhukti.

-Note that due to potential career-reputation benefits attending the ruler of karma bhava, there are exceptions for the usual proscription against wearing Shukra-ratna when Simha governs the lagna; however, these specific Shukra exceptions *do not apply* in your nativity.
+Note that due to potential career-reputation benefits attending the ruler of karma bhava, there are exceptions for the usual proscription against wearing Zukra-ratna when Simha governs the lagna; however, these specific Shukra exceptions *do not apply* in your nativity.

 In Jyotisha as in all matters of philosophical thought, the ultimate decision should honor your intuition (inner teaching).
-If you feel strongly, intuitively that Shukra-ratna can bring you some benefits, I recommend to try wearing a diamond (properly applied) and see what happens.
+If you feel strongly, intuitively that Zukra-ratna can bring you some benefits, I recommend to try wearing a diamond (properly applied) and see what happens.